-While the conventional production require artificial lift at a later stage during production, unconventional fields use artificial lift very early, due to fast decline in production.
-According to Frost & Sullivan, by 2025 92% of the wells will require artificial lift.
+While the conventional production requires an artificial lift at a later stage during production, unconventional fields use artificial lift very early, due to the fast decline in production.
+According to Frost & Sullivan, by 2025 92% of the wells will require some form of artificial lift.

 Globally, ESP systems represent around 30% of the segment, but more than 50% in non-rod pumping.
-Biggest market of ESP systems is Russia.
-ESP systems are the fastest growing technology, when it comes to penetration rates.
+The biggest market for ESP systems is in Russia.
+ESP systems are the fastest growing technology when it comes to penetration rates.

 A number of demand drivers present in the Middle East that would provide a growth in this segment.

-- Over 5,000 wells are using ESP or Gas Lift
+- Over 5,000 wells are already using ESP or Gas Lift

 Supply of ESP is lead by Schlumberger and GE Baker Hughes, followed by Halliburton, Borets, Novomet, Weatherford and DOS Canada.
 There are a number of smaller suppliers and manufacturers globally. .